 Key takeaways

-Without insurance, weight loss drugs cost between $250 to $1,500 per month.
-With insurance coverage, weight loss drugs can cost as low as $0 to $25, especially if you are eligible for a manufacturer savings program.
+Without insurance, GLP-1 weight loss injections can cost between $199 and $1,400 per month.
+With insurance coverage, weight loss drugs can cost as little as $0 to $25, especially if you are eligible for a manufacturer savings program.

-Without any discounts or insurance coverage, the most expensive weight loss drug is Saxenda.
-The most affordable weight loss injection without insurance is compounded semaglutide.
+Without any discounts or insurance coverage, the most expensive weight loss drug is brand-name Saxenda, with a list price of $1,3492.02.

 Weight loss drugs may or may not be covered by insurance.
 When they are, prior authorization is typically required.